BeniaminC/JOS-Visual-Studio-Code-Setup-Guide/README.md

         }
 ```
-Notice that it requires a **problem matcher** with an **end pattern** so that the build can know when the qemu has started.
-We need to let the prelaunch tasks know when the qemu has finished before it can attach.
+Notice that it requires a **problem matcher** with an **end pattern** so that a task can start *after* the terminal pattern.
+The debug tasks will start after qemu has finished.
 Notice that the makefile runs a prompt "Now run 'gdb'.
-That is the pattern we are trying to match in the terminal
+That is the pattern to match in the terminal.

+> The terminal output can be changed for the problem matcher.

 ![Alt text](images/Screenshot%202023-05-17%20202758.png)

-> You can add other launches from the makefile such as `make qemu-nox`, `print-qemu` etc.
+>  Optional: Add other launches from the makefile such as `make qemu-nox`, `print-qemu` etc.

 ## Step 6: Setting Up Lauches

-After we have successfully set up our tasks, we can launch gdb for debugging.
-We first create a **prelaunch task** to first run (QEMU), then we run gdb.
+After successfully seting up tasks, launch gdb for debugging.
+First, create a **prelaunch task** to first run (QEMU), then run gdb.

 ```json
 {